BryMad/hw2_problem2/README.md

 # HW2 Problem 2

-Contains an .ohm file of all grammars for the provlem, and a .js file where grammars are raw text (to fit test format given by Dr. Toal).
+grammars.ohm contains all grammars in ohm form.

+grammars_testform.js has all answer grammars formatted as raw text (in compatible form of Dr. Toal's provided test suite) in case that's easier!

 Author: Bryan Madole